 Awards will be judged on the originality of the content, as well as the significance of the findings reported, and will be evaluated by an international scientific panel under the auspices of the ISBD.
-The applicant's potential for long term commitment and contributions to the field of bipolar disorder will also be evaluated.
+The applicant's potential for long term commitment and contributions specifically to the field of bipolar disorder will also be evaluated.
 All panel decisions will be final.

-- The awards, which are contingent upon attendance at the annual conference, will consist of:
+The awards, which are contingent upon attendance at the annual conference, will consist of:

-- Economy air travel up to $1,500 to be reimbursed by ISBD upon proof of purchase
+- Economy air travel up to $1500USD to be reimbursed by the ISBD following attendance at the annual conference

-- An award plaque, and
+- An award plaque

 Developing Country Criteria

 In order for your application to qualify as a developing country submission, a statement from an advisor/mentor certifying that the research was conducted in a developing country must be submitted with your application.
 This statement can be included in the letter of support as requested in the Application Instructions.

 The topics of the papers submitted must address key aspects of bipolar disorder.
 The manuscript should be based on original work that has not been published elsewhere and should demonstrate a significant contribution from the author submitting for this award (reflected by first/last authorship on the paper).
 The paper should be submitted as an article formatted for publication according to Bipolar Disorders: The Journal (BDTJ) guidelines.

 IMPORTANT- The BDTJ manuscript format guidelines are used to provide consistency across all SGJIA applications.
 The manuscript that is submitted for the SGJIA will NOT be published in BDTJ as part of the award process.
 All authors must independently submit any manuscripts to BDTJ.
 The SGJIA application and/or review process has no influence on any future BDTJ submissions and/or reviews.